saschadotcom/stripe-bulk-invoice-downloader/README.md

    - Enter a profile name (e.g., "My Business", "Client A")
    - Enter your Stripe Secret Key (starts with `sk_`)
-   - Enter your company country (e.g., DE, AT, US) for correct tax classification
    - The key will be masked during input for security
+   - Company country is automatically detected from your Stripe account

 2. **Download Process:**
    - Select the month (1-12)